CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Engage in physical play: If you’re wondering how to make baby smile, start by engaging with them physically.
 Tickle their belly or give them raspberry kisses as you change their diaper.
 You can also sit on an exercise ball and gently bounce up and down with baby, or lie on your back on the floor and lift baby up into the air, bringing them down for a sweet kiss.
 “The more you engage with baby, the more they’ll want to engage with you,” Goldenring says.
 As baby learns that a smile elicits an even bigger grin from you, they’ll up the ante by adding laughter, coos and other cues that show you they’re your biggest fan.

-Another key factor in getting baby to smile?
+Another element in getting baby to smile?
 Ensuring they’re well rested.
-Just like adults, baby won’t smile much if they’re hungry, tired or cranky, explains Scott.
+Just like adults, babies won’t smile much if they’re hungry, tired or cranky, explains Scott.
 It’s also important to remember that every baby is different.
 “Some babies are more serious than others and may be more selective with their smiles,” Goldenring adds.
 “This says nothing about whether or not they love you—it’s just a sign of how they’re naturally wired.”
 And don’t feel bad if another family member (or even a stranger at the supermarket!) gets that first coveted baby smile.
 It’s not a sign that your little one likes them better—it’s just their way of showing interest in someone or something.

 When Should I Worry About My Baby Not Smiling?